Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 A: Yes, but if you have to ask, no. Also adding or removing a mod would void any official support.

 ### Q: Will you add [insert mod] to the list?
-A: Probably not, but you can ask in `#vaga-gem-general`.
+A: Probably not, but you can ask in `#vaga-rem-general` Discord channel.

 ### Q: Will you add OStim/SexLab to the list?
 A: No